 After experiencing a motorcycle accident, you should follow several steps to protect your safety, health, and legal rights.
 Your physical, mental, and financial well-being are at stake after an accident, and it is crucial that you take the best care of yourself possible.

 Some of the essential actions we suggest you take are listed below:

 - Seek medical attention.
 Your health is the number one priority.
-Get checked out even if you do not feel that you are hurt because some injuries are not evident until later and can cause complications if not treated immediately.
+Get checked out even if you do not feel that you are hurt because some motorcycle injuries are not evident until later and can cause complications if not treated immediately.
 Keep record of your medical bills.